manfer/Embed-Grooveshark/readme.txt

 3. Grooveshark Playlist Widget.

 == Changelog ==

+= 0.3 =
+* Fixed widget should not go over all content.

 = 0.2 =
 * Added a new widget to include a list of songs.